mdsummers/mdsummers.github.io/_posts/2015-08-16-simple-rpm-packaging.markdown

 Sooner or later when working with a fleet of linux servers, it becomes necessary to package software.
 A few reasons to build native packages:

 * They play nice with configuration management.
-* File integrity checks come free with package management.
+* File integrity checks come for free with package managers.
 * Any sysadmin can find out where a particular file came from.
 * Scriptlets.